GeminiDRSoftware/DRAGONS/astrodata/doc/reduce_UsersManual/_build/html/_sources/intro.txt

   **reduce** -- The user/caller interface to the Recipe System and its associated recipes/pipelines.

+  **subrecipe** -- Shorter recipe called like a primitive by a recipe or another subrecipe.
+The subrecipes are not part of the main recipe index, they are more akin in purpose to primitives than to recipes.

   **type** or **typeset** --  Not to be confused with language primitive or programmatic data types, these are data types defined within an **astrodata_[X]** package used to describe the kind of observational data that